 What if my submission predates this rule?

-Beware of foreign solicitations asking to use your information
+Attorneys, beware of foreign solicitations asking to use your information

-- Conduct a reasonable inquiry, before submitting any filing, to determine that the filing is not being presented for any improper purpose and that the facts have evidentiary support
+- Conduct a reasonable inquiry, before submitting any filing, to determine that the filing is not being presented for any improper purpose and that the facts have evidentiary support.

 - Personally sign filings and correspondence.